 If your employer refuses to hire or promote parents, or otherwise treats employees differently if they have children (for example, by denying them plum assignments), that might seem like discrimination.
 It might well be unfair.
 However, it isn’t necessarily illegal.

 Illegal discrimination happens only when an employer treats someone differently because of a protected trait, such as race or disability.
 Under federal law, being a parent is not a protected trait.
 However, sex is a protected trait.
 So, an employer that treats parents differently based on their gender or on gender-based stereotypes might be engaged in illegal sex discrimination.
+And sex discrimination also includes discrimination based on pregnancy.
 Here are some examples:

 Not every instance of parental discrimination is based on gender, however.
 If, for example, an employer treats all parents, male and female, poorly, that isn’t sex discrimination.
 Similarly, if a manager tends to be harder on employees who have children by, for example, judging their performance more harshly or disciplining them more frequently, that isn’t sex discrimination as long as the manager is equally hard on fathers and mothers.

-Almost every state prohibits sex discrimination, which would cover the types of parental discrimination discussed above.
+Almost every state prohibits sex discrimination, which would cover the types of parental discrimination discussed above as well as discrimination based on pregnancy.
 In addition, a handful of states have laws that expressly prohibit discrimination against parents, caregivers, or others with family obligations.
 In New York, for example, employers with at least four employees may not discriminate based on familial status, which includes being a parent, having custody of children, taking care of grandchildren, and being a foster parent.
 In the District of Columbia, all employers are prohibited from discriminating against employees because they have family responsibilities.
 In Minnesota, employers may not discriminate against employees simply because they live with a minor child.

 These laws don’t require employers to accommodate parents by, for example, allowing parents to work part time, leave work early, or take extended time off.
 However, if the employer offers these benefits or opportunities to other employees, it must also offer them to parents.